-Since landing pages are the destination that all ad-generated traffic is directed to, good impressions are in order.
+Since your page is the destination that all ad-generated traffic is directed to, good first impressions are in order.
 Most importantly, this page should be specifically designed with your goals in mind.

 Understanding the distinctions between a homepage and a landing page, as well as their respective advantages, will help you build the most effective campaign possible.